-- (2) Examples of Uses. - Churches, synagogues, mosques, temples, or other places of worship. - Auditoriums, exhibition halls, or rooms for public assembly. - Theaters.
+- Churches, synagogues, mosques, temples, or other places of worship. - Auditoriums, exhibition halls, or rooms for public assembly. - Theaters.

-• An assembly area that is accessory to the primary use, such as a conference facility in a hotel or industrial campus or an auditorium in a school, is considered accessory to the primary use.
+An assembly area that is accessory to the primary use, such as a conference facility in a hotel or industrial campus or an auditorium in a school, is considered accessory to the primary use.